 Where Pride Gets You

 If you defend yourself against the excuses others make for your success, you will be operating on pride alone.
 This pride will not only give up any secrets to your work, but can hurt you in unexpected ways as well.
 Say you were to adamantly defend over-simplified excuses for your success in giving a presentation at work.
 Perhaps others have been saying that you’re a naturally gifted speaker, and that it must have not been hard for you to go up there and nail the presentation.
 Defending the time you spent practicing for the big day will serve to show others that these statements rung a bell.

-Those who feel the need to defend excuses for their success must at least feel threatened by their truth.
-They don’t have to believe them per se, but the possibility of these excuses being valid scares them enough to try defending them.
+Those who feel the need to defend excuses for their success must at least feel threatened by their potential truth.
+They don’t have to believe them per se, but the possibility of these excuses being valid scares them enough to try defending them, and setting the record straight.
 Defending these excuses successfully will equate to disproving them, thereby eliminating that small possibility of them turning out to be right.
 People pick up on this fear when you defend yourself.
 They will thereby know what buttons they need to press to get a response, and a series of these buttons will expose a general framework to catching you off guard.